House Democrats demand White House, agencies preserve records

 Source: www.ibtimes.com

-The committee chairman wrote to more than 50 federal agencies as Biden prepares to take power.
+The committee chairmen wrote to more than 50 federal agencies as Biden prepares to take power.

 More in www.nbcnews.com